gamesbook/pyprototypr/docs/python_commands.rst

 In this case the first line is the loop set-up:

--  the “for” indicates that we want to set-up a loop;
+-  the *for* indicates that we want to set-up a loop;
--  the “range” part limits how many times the loop will happen by using a start and end value inside a pair of brackets (the 1 and 4 respectively);
+-  the *range* part limits how many times the loop will happen by using a start and end value inside a pair of brackets (the 1 and 4 respectively);
--  “count” stores what the current number of times that the loop has happened (for the very first time the value of count will be set to the start value of 1).
+-  *count* stores how many times the loop has happened so far (for the very first time the value of count will be set to the start value of 1).

-The line ends with ``:`` to show that it is expected that more lines will follow.
+The first line ends with ``:`` to show that it is expected that more lines will follow that describe what must happen each time the program goes through the loop.

 The lines immediately following this set-up line are all the actions that must happen each time. **These lines must all be indented 4 spaces